gradle/gradle/design-docs/handling-encodings.md

 #### Tests

-[//]: # (TODO)
+[//]: # (TODO add tests)

 <a name="jar-manifest"></a>
 ### Story: JAR/WAR/EAR manifests are always encoded using UTF-8

 Gradle use the platform default character set to encode the manifest content.
 Manifests must be encoded using UTF-8.
 This is a bug and it should be fixed, see [GRADLE-3374](https://issues.gradle.org/browse/GRADLE-3374).

+While fixing the default behaviour we should provide a way to control the character set used for encoding/decoding
+manifests:

+    task jar(type: Jar) {
+        manifest {
+            contentCharset = 'windows-1252'
+        }
+    }

+When merging manifests from files:

+    task jar(type: Jar) {
+        manifest {
+            // Encode the JAR manifest using the charset below contentCharset = Charset.defaultCharset().name()
+            from('src/config/javabasemanifest.txt') {
+                // Read this manifest to merge using the charset below contentCharset = 'windows-1252'
+            }
+        }
+    }

+This is a potential breaking change.
+To get the old behaviour, simply use `Charset.defaultCharset().name()` as `contentCharset` value.

 #### Tests

-- whatever the platform default character set, JAR/WAR/EAR manifests are encoded using UTF-8
+- by default, whatever the platform default character set, JAR/WAR/EAR manifests are encoded/decoded using UTF-8
+- build author can control which character set is used for both encoding/decoding JAR manifests
+- See existing tests in `JarIntegrationTest` for manifest content encoding

+[//]: # (TODO add tests)